Sterling steadies above $1.41 as risk currencies gain

 By Ritvik Carvalho

-LONDON, Feb 25 (Reuters) - A rally in risk currencies on Thursday helped sterling steady near $1.41, a day after it hit its highest levels in nearly three years.
+LONDON, Feb 25 (Reuters) - A rally in risk currencies on Thursday helped Britain's pound steady near $1.41, a day after it hit its highest levels in nearly three years.

-Bets that Britain's vaccine rollout will enable a quicker reopening of its economy and relief over a Brexit trade deal have pushed sterling up 3.5% against the dollar since January, making it the best-performing G10 currency this year.
+Bets that Britain's vaccine rollout will enable a quicker reopening of its economy and relief over a Brexit trade deal have pushed the pound up 3.5% against the dollar, making it the best-performing G10 currency this year.

-Also supporting the pound has been a pushing back of expectations for negative interest rates from the Bank of England.
-Money markets do not reflect negative rate expectations at least as far out as August 2022.
-BOEWATCH

 U.S. Federal Reserve Chair Jerome Powell on Wednesday calmed fears that higher inflation would also lead to a tapering of monetary stimulus, saying the central bank would not change policy until the economy was clearly improving.